stackbit-projects/graceful-jupiter-36a71/src/pages/index.md

     image: images/5.jpg
     content: >-
       True Stoic wisdom was somewhere lost in translation.
-This blog attempts to re-instate that wisdom with better tools.
+This blog attempts to re-instate that wisdom with better modern tools of thinking.
+Here you'll find all the tools you need for a better life.
     actions: []
   - section_id: features
     type: section_grid